-Applications for the 2017-2018 school year are now open.
+Applications for the 2022-2023 school year are closed.

-(Effective September 1, 2015)
+(Effective February 1, 2021)

-- Applicant must be a child, stepchild, adopted child or court-appointed custodial child of a member of the International Association, who is an active member with five or more years of continuous service at the time of their child’s application, unless the member is deceased and was in good standing at the time of death.
+- Applicant must be a child, stepchild, adopted child, or court-appointed custodial child of a member of the International Association who is an active member with five or more years of continuous service at the time of their child’s application unless the member is deceased and was in good standing at the time of death.
 Grandchildren are not eligible to apply, except in the case of court-appointed custodial grandparents.

 - Scholarship awards are competitive and will be based on:

-- If the scholarship recipient’s schooling is interrupted by illness, military service or for any other reason, the continuation of said scholarship will be at the discretion of the trustees.
+- If the scholarship recipient’s schooling is interrupted by illness, military service, or for any other reason, the continuation of said scholarship will be at the discretion of the trustees.

-After the student portion of the application has been received, reviewed and approved, an email will be sent requesting the Secondary School Report Request Form be given to the principal, guidance counselor or academic advisor for completion.
-Along with this form, SAT/ACT scores (U.S. students only), high school transcript, letters of recommendation, etc. should be returned by the school representative to firstname.lastname@example.org.
+After the student portion of the application has been received and approved by the scholarship committee, an email will be sent, including the secondary school report request (SSR).
+Please submit this form to your guidance counselor or academic advisor for completion.
+The SSR, along with SAT/ACT scores* (U.S. students only), high school transcript and letter of recommendation, should be returned by the school representative or applicant (PDF attachment) to firstname.lastname@example.org.